jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 so it comes in pretty handy as a compass.
 With the addition of an angle-bisection step, even a 12-hour watch will do.

+First you'll have to identify your local solar noon.
+Calculate it or look it up.
+Use 12:00 as a rough approximation if you must, or 13:00 during daylight saving time.
+{:.tangent}

 ### Navigating with a 24-hour dial

-- These methods are easiest with daytime at the top of the dial and nighttime at the bottom, as is common in Russian military watches.

 #### (when north of the sun's path)

-1. Align the face of the dial with the equatorial plane, with the solar noon position at the top.
+1. Align the face of the dial with the equatorial plane, with the solar noon position at the top.<sup>*</sup>
+2. Rotate your body till the hour hand points directly at the sun.
+3. The dial's solar noon position now points southward.

-Start vertical and tilt the dial away from you by an angle equal to your latitude.
+<sup>*</sup> Start vertical and tilt the dial away from you by an angle equal to your latitude.
 {:.tangent}

-2. Rotate your body till the hour hand is pointed directly at the sun.

-3. The dial's solar noon position now points southward.

-#### (when south of the sun's path)
-1. Align the face of the dial with the equatorial plane, with the hour hand at the top.
-2. Rotate your body till the solar noon position is pointed directly at the sun.
-3. The hour hand now points southward.
+This method is easiest with daytime at the top of the dial and nighttime at the bottom, as is common in Russian military watches.

 <div class="gallery" markdown="1">
 ![][russian-watch-photo]